DamienDabernat/Learn-the-Basics-of-Blockchain-in-Javascript/readme.md

 Open your favorite browser and go to `http://localhost:3000/`.

-Note : The web interface is not fully functional but all the basic features are implemented in code (including a very basic usage of NFC).
+Note : The web interface is not fully functional but all the basic features are implemented in code (including a very basic usage of NFT).

 ## Documentation